McClure Solicitors partner with the

 We thank McClure Solicitors for their partnership and diligence in this area, working with us to assist secure these initiatives for future generations."
 Colin R Greenslade, Director, Royal Scottish Academy of Art & Architecture.

-Our total fundraising for charity in 2018 was over £47 million, and we are currently on target to reach at least £60 million by the end of 2019!
+Our total fundraising for charity in 2019 was over £63 million, and we aim to beat this total by the end of 2020!

 For more information on the services we are providing in partnership with the Royal Scottish Academy of Art and Architecture watch the videos below!